-- create a safe and welcoming environment where children can develop their skills and confidence recognising that safeguarding children is the responsibility of everyone, not just those who work directly with children. - respond swiftly and appropriately to all complaints and concerns about poor practice or suspected or actual child abuse. - ensure that any training or events are managed to the highest possible safety standards. - share information about concerns with agencies who need to know and involving parents and children appropriately. - establishing positive, supportive, secure working practices that put children first. - risk-assess any off-site activity, led by the school. - follow procedures where concerns are raised or an allegation is made against a member of staff and that such procedures are robust to deal with any concern or allegation and that clear records of investigations and outcomes of concerns and allegations are held on staff files.
+- provide help and support to meet the needs of children as soon as problems emerge - create a safe and welcoming environment where children can develop their skills and confidence recognising that safeguarding children is the responsibility of everyone, not just those who work directly with children. - respond swiftly and appropriately to all complaints and concerns about poor practice or suspected or actual child abuse. - ensure that any training or events are managed to the highest possible safety standards. - share information about concerns with agencies who need to know and involving parents and children appropriately. - establishing positive, supportive, secure working practices that put children first. - risk-assess any off-site activity, led by the school. - follow procedures where concerns are raised or an allegation is made against a member of staff and that such procedures are robust to deal with any concern or allegation and that clear records of investigations and outcomes of concerns and allegations are held on staff files.